Noa James

-Noa James (Born Jamie Wilson) is a West Coast rapper based in the Inland Empire region of California.
+Jamie Wilson (born December 21, 1984), better known by his stage name Noa James, is a West Coast rapper based in the Inland Empire region of California, currently unsigned.

 Early life

 Noa experienced more struggles than most people experience in their entire lives at a very young age ranging from his mother's incarceration after abandoning him, living in an orphanage, the deportation of his father, to the most prolific moment in his life; the passing of his grandfather.

 Music career

 Rapping since the age of 13, Noa James began his musical journey as a successful battle rapper who quickly became known for his brutal punch lines and sharp tongue.
 After 5 years in the battle circuit, Noa realized that he wanted success as an artist and although he was young he knew he had a big story to tell.

 Over the years James' autobiographical rhymes have made him a pioneer in the art of storytelling and although his powerful stage presence and large stature has made him a force to be reckoned with, it is the size of his heart, that has remained most imminent.
 Not only making a name for himself as an artist, Noa is also widely known as a leading force in Southern California's Inland Empire underground hip hop movement.

 Under Black Cloud Music, Noa, along with five other likeminded and passionate artists have been breaking the mold and starting a musical movement that is undeniable and worthy of its growing success.
 After the release of several independent mixtapes before his Black Cloud affiliation in May 2010, Noa released his first official album on the label entitled Beautiful Darkness, which was well received and respectably noted by both his fans and peers.
 It was a project of love and labor and showed both sides of James' personality and elaborate mind.
 Beautiful Darkness is now available in several record stores throughout Los Angeles, the Inland Empire, and Las Vegas.